-With Hidradenitis Suppurativa, bacteria in the skin feasts on dead skin cells and oil.
-And with that, swelling, pus and an unpleasant odor can come to the surface of the skin.
+With Hidradenitis Suppurativa, bacteria in the skin feast on dead skin cells and oil.
+And with that, swelling, pus, and an unpleasant odor can come to the surface of the person’s skin.

 Laser hair removal addresses the condition where it starts, at the root of the hair.
 Because laser hair removal prevents hair growth by eliminating the follicle, it alleviates the symptoms of those who have HS!

 How would I know if laser hair removal is a proper treatment?

 Before any decision is made, the patient should consult with their doctor.
 This step is imperative for a few reasons.
 A doctor can determine how far advanced and at what stage the condition is.
 They can also determine if the affected area is healthy enough for laser hair removal treatment.
 Treatment should be avoided in areas that are actively inflamed but can be performed in areas where there is no inflammation.